mrneko-OG/Neko-OS/README.md

 # Neko-OS
-A personal website that looks like a operating system
+A personal website that looks like a operating system.

+# Features
+Welcome screen (it's called fish)
+Information display (fastfetch for Linux users)